craws/OpenAtlas/install/upgrade/upgrade.md

 ### 5.5.0 to 5.6.0
 A code base update (e.g. with git pull) and an Apache restart should be sufficient.

-The new Wikidata module will be inactive by default but you can activate it as default at admin/modules after the upgrade.
+The new Wikidata module will be inactive by default, but you can activate it as default at admin/modules after the upgrade.

 ### 5.4.0 to 5.5.0
 Execute install/upgrade/5.5.0.sql after making backups

 Default modules for new user can now be set at admin/modules which can be overridden in user profiles.
-You might want to check the default settings and your own profile after the upgrade.
+You might want to check the default settings, and your own profile after the upgrade.

 ### 5.3.0 to 5.4.0
 **Important**: we renamed our main branch which is also used for productive systems from **master**